 According to the 2020 ACS 5-Year Estimates, 98 percent of Somerset County households own one or more vehicles and 82 percent own two or more vehicles.
 Approximately 50 percent of Somerset County's working population work within the County, while 43 percent work outside of the County.
 The remainder - 7 percent - work outside the State.
 According to the 2020 ACS 5-Year Estimates, over 75 percent of Somerset County workers over the age of 16 commuted in single-occupant vehicles, while around 7 percent carpooled, and 4.8 percent took public transit.
 The share of public transit commuter trips is half that of New Jersey, where roughly 11 percent of commuters utilize public transit.
 Somerset County has a higher percent of workers who work-from-home, roughly 9.7 percent compared to 7.3 percent throughout New Jersey.
 Less than 2 percent of Somerset County workers walk or bicycle to work.
 The majority of commuting trips from workers outside of Somerset County come from Middlesex County, with 30,607 workers.
-Most of the remaining non-resident Somerset County workers), Hunterdon County (11,104 workers) and Mercer County (5,232 workers).
+Most of the remaining nonresident Somerset County workers come from the neighboring counties of Union County (12,920 workers), Morris County (12,234 workers), Hunterdon County (11,104 workers) and Mercer County (5,232 workers).